axonivy/dev.axonivy.com/src/app/pages/news/9.2/07-portal.md

   overview of your available processes.
 - __Configurable detail pages__: The task and case detail pages can now be customized to your needs without a single line of code.
-- __Advanced user specific settings__: There is now even more options to configure the Portal to your wishes and preferences.
+- __Advanced user specific settings__: There are now even more options to configure the Portal to your wishes and preferences.
 So take a look at the new settings in the *My Profile* section.